jokob-sk/NetAlertX/docs/PLUGINS_DEV.md

 If you wish to develop a plugin, please check the existing plugin structure.
 Once the settings are saved by the user they need to be removed from the `app.conf` file manually if you want to re-initialize them from the `config.json` of the plugin.

+## ⚠ Disclaimer

-Again, please read the below carefully if you'd like to contribute with a plugin yourself.
+Please read the below carefully if you'd like to contribute with a plugin yourself.
 This documentation file might be outdated, so double-check the sample plugins as well.

-## ⚠ Disclaimer

-Follow the below very carefully and check example plugin(s) if you'd like to write one yourself.
-Plugin UI is not my priority right now, happy to approve PRs if you are interested in extending/improving the UI experience (See [Frontend guidelines](/docs/FRONTEND_DEVELOPMENT.md)).
-Example improvements for the taking:

-* Making the tables sortable/filterable
-* Using the same approach to display table data as in the Devices section (solves above)
-* Adding form controls supported to display the data (Currently supported ones are listed in the section "UI settings in database_column_definitions" below)
-* ...

-## ❗ Known limitations:

-These issues will be hopefully fixed with time, so please don't report them.
-Instead, if you know how, feel free to investigate and submit a PR to fix the below.
-Keep the PRs small as it's easier to approve them:

-* Existing plugin objects are sometimes not interpreted correctly and a new object is created instead, resulting in duplicate entries. (race condition?)
-* Occasional (experienced twice) hanging of processing plugin script file.
-* UI displays outdated values until the API endpoints get refreshed.

 ## Plugin file structure overview